 Go ye therefore, and teach all nations…

-The first 40,000 radios were fix-tuned to Voice of Hope, AM 945, broadcasting from Lebanon.
-The radios were sent into Syria, Lebanon and Jordan.
+The first 40,000 radios were fix-tuned to Voice of Hope, 945 AM, broadcasting from Lebanon.
+The radios were sent into Syria, Lebanon, and Jordan.
 Over 25 years later, more than 1 million radios have been distributed in 140 countries.
 Millions of people are able to hear God’s word daily through the Galcom ministry.

-In 1988, God gave three men in different circumstances the desire to bring His message of Salvation and Love to unreached people through radio.
+In 1989, God gave three men in different circumstances the desire to bring His message of salvation and love to unreached people through radio.